dooart/blog/posts/2024-08-dragging-feelings-through-space.md

 Control vectors are directions in latent space that correspond to specific changes in behavior.
 Imagine the AI's thoughts as a vast landscape with 4096 dimensions.
 A control vector is like a compass heading that says "sadness is this way."
 Apply that vector, and you're not asking the AI to be sad - you're physically moving its consciousness toward the Valley of Sadness.

 The [repeng library](https://github.com/vgel/repeng) makes this possible.
 You train these vectors by showing the model thousands of examples of opposite emotions, and it learns the mathematical direction between them.
+(Check out [this article by the author of repeng](https://vgel.me/posts/representation-engineering/) for a deep dive into control vectors and representation engineering.)

 ## the problem with 4096 dimensions